RVAILab/webapp-starter-kit/README.md

 ## Overview

-This starter kit provides a complete foundation for building professional contact management applications with the latest web technologies:
+This starter kit provides a complete foundation for building vibe coded applications with web technologies that play well with Vercel–a serverless platform that makes it easy to deploy publicly:

 - **Framework**: [Next.js](https://nextjs.org) with App Router
 - **Language**: TypeScript